Frequently asked questions

 In the event of an appeal, the Appeals Commission for meets no later than 30 work days after having received an appeal.
 The Appeals Commission’s decision is final.

 It is very difficult to say how much Slovene a person knows.
 The level of your Slovene will become evident only at the exam.
-The first indicator of whether the chosen level is appropriate for you – that is, too easy or too demanding – are the sample tests (for basic level, for intermediate level and for advanced level) If you attempt the sample test under conditions matching those of the exam (e.g. in terms of time allowed and so on), your result will provide at least an approximate indication of whether or not you have chosen the appropriate level.
+The first indicator of whether the chosen level is appropriate for you – that is, too easy or too demanding – are the sample tests (for breakthrough level, for basic level, for intermediate level and for advanced level) If you attempt the sample test under conditions matching those of the exam (e.g. in terms of time allowed and so on), your result will provide at least an approximate indication of whether or not you have chosen the appropriate level.

 There is no particular textbook to help candidates prepare for the exam.
-You can, of course, attend any Slovene course you would like, study with any teacher, etc. We recommend that the very least you take the sample test (for basic level, for intermediate level and for advanced level) before the exam.
+You can, of course, attend any Slovene course you would like, study with any teacher, etc. We recommend that the very least you take the sample test (for breakthrough level, for basic level, for intermediate level and for advanced level) before the exam.
 That way you will familiarize yourself with the exam as a whole and the entire exam situation, as well as with the types of questions included on the exam.
 You can check your results against the key.
 It is also helpful if before the exam you converse as much as possible in Slovene, read Slovene newspapers, and listen to the radio and watch TV in Slovene.
 This will certainly help you pass the exam.

 What about people with special needs?
 What can be done by those who are hard of hearing, visually impaired…?